tomaszkubacki/kafka_connect_demo/README.md

 ## Prerequesties

-1) Install docker and docker compose
+1) Install Docker and ocker compose
-(In case of Ubuntu install docker from snap it has docker compose built in)
+(In case of Ubuntu install Docker from snap it has docker compose built in)
 2) Downlaod JDBC Connector (Source and Sink) https://www.confluent.io/hub/confluentinc/kafka-connect-jdbc and unpack jars into *data* directory in this repo (jars will be mounted as volume for kafka-connect)